 Unfortunately, there is at present no cure for canker sores.
 However, there are a few things you can do to reduce symptoms while you wait for them to heal.
 Over-the-counter antimicrobial mouthwashes may help, as could an anesthetic.
 Avoid any acidic or spicy foods that may irritate the canker sores!
 Rinse with warm water; this will ease pain and keep your mouth clean.
 The pain should fade in a few days and the sore should heal on its own within the week, though this could take up to 2 weeks.
 Antibiotics from your dentist may help control and secondary infection.

-To learn more about canker sores or other abnormalities of the mouth, we invite you to call Cloud Family Dentistry at 501-868-3800.
+To learn more about canker sores or other abnormalities of the mouth, we invite you to call Cloud & Hill Dental Care at 501-868-3800.
 Dr. John Cloud and our team are here to help you in any way we can.
 If you suspect a problem and are in the Little Rock, Arkansas area, be sure to call us for an appointment as soon as possible.